 Artist Margaretann Bennett in her Glasgow studio, working on a large abstract canvas.
 Black and white photograph

-Born in Scotland, my practice is shaped, but not confined by place.
-Currently living in Glasgow, I’ve developed my studio practice over twenty-five years, with new work continually evolving.
+Born in Scotland, her practice is shaped — but not confined — by place.
+She has worked from her Glasgow studio for over twenty-five years, with new work continually evolving.

 AWARDS